Max Valentiner: World War I

 From 5 December 1914 to 15 September 1917, Valentiner was stationed by 2.
 U-Halbflottille/U-Flottille Pola at the Austrian base of Cattaro, in Montenegro.
 All German U-boat activities in the eastern Mediterranean Sea took place from here.
 Until the end of March 1915, U-38 had several problems with its diesel engine, and repairs were required.
-Training of the new crew took place between repairs near the British east coast, which were considered the most safe and simple for training.
+Training of the new crew took place between repairs near the British east coast, which was considered the safest area for training.

 After March, U-38 started to patrol in the eastern Mediterranean Sea and on 30 December 1915, U-38 and Valentiner sank the British passenger ship Persia without any warning.
 Of the 519 aboard, 343 perished.
 The action was highly controversial since it broke naval international law and the Rules of Prize Warfare.
 The action took place under Germany’s policy of unrestricted submarine warfare, but broke the Imperial German Navy’s own restriction on attacking passenger liners, the Arabic pledge.
 After the attack, Valentiner was placed on the Allies list of war criminals.
 At home, he was awarded with the Knight's Cross with Swords of the Royal House Order of Hohenzollern on 14 May 1916.

-On 3 December 1916 Valentiner took U-38 into the Funchal harbor on Madeira and sank three enemy ships.
+In a so-called battle of Funchal On 3 December 1916 Valentiner took U-38 into the Funchal harbor on Madeira and sank three enemy ships.
 For this accomplishment, he became the sixth U-boat commander awarded the Pour le Mérite, on December 26.